 Typically, PTSD is experienced by soldiers serving in the military who have witnessed some traumatic events such as being shot at, watching others die, and having to watch their friends suffer in battle.
 The loud noises of bombs and gunfire can be quite trying for those who have never dealt with such an event.
 Other causes can include living through an airplane or automobile crash or witnessing a large natural disaster like a hurricane or flooding.
 Other cases can be a result of having to deal with physical and mental abuse.
 All of these traumatic events have an impact on the human psyche, and some are more susceptible than others.
 For instance, if a person has a chemical imbalance already in the brain, a serious traumatic event can bring PTSD to the surface.

-The key to prevention is to assess and diagnosis the problem before it gets too serious.
-Seeking counseling and therapy are life savers, and the sooner this help is acquired, the better the odds the person will not suffer from PTSD.
+The key to prevention is to assess and diagnose the problem before it gets too serious.
+Seeking counseling and therapy are lifesavers, and the sooner the person finds help, the better the odds the person will not suffer from PTSD.
 Talking about the event with others and staying connected to fellow survivors can be a great preventative tool.
-In most cases of PTSD, those who deal with it failed to seek or get the help needed within a timely manner, which only makes the symptoms worse.
+In most cases of PTSD, those who deal with it failed to seek or get the help needed in a timely manner, which only makes the symptoms worse.

 How to Manage PTSD?